The Mind-Body 50km Beginner/Intermediate Plan

 About This Plan

-This is a mind, body, spirit plan that is designed to not only help you reach your physical peak and race your best 50k, but also to help you live the adventure of your dreams.
+This mind, body, spirit plan created by coach Ray is designed to not only help you reach your physical peak and race your best 50k, but also to help you live the adventure of your dreams.
 Running, especially in nature, gives us a beautiful opportunity to dig deeper, explore new aspects of ourselves, and find the freedom that lies within.
 The guide included with this plan is meant to support you on your journey by looking at psychological and spiritual factors that make up who you are, so you can break through barriers that might be holding you back.

 By encompassing the mind and spirit with the body, this plan will help strengthen you as a WHOLE person.
 While life is a continual journey of growth, having a strong foundation in each facet of yourself will lead you to your best performance, both in running and in life.